nViNova/coolify-oci-free/README.md

 - `ssh_authorized_keys`: Your SSH public key to access the instances.
 - `compartment_id`: OCI compartment where instances will be deployed.
-- `num_worker_instances`: Number of Coolify worker instances to deploy.
+- `num_worker_instances`: Number of wrib worker instances to deploy.
 - `availability_domain_main`: Availability domains to deploy the main instance.
 - `availability_domain_workers`: Availability domains to deploy the worker instances.
 - `instance_shape`: The shape (e.g., VM.Standard.E2.1.Micro) to be used for the instances.